-Having checked for all the above, if there are still connection problems, contact the IT Helpdesk.
+Having checked for all the above, if there are still connection problems, contact firstname.lastname@example.org.
 For a ‘regular’ device such as a laptop or phone, it will probably be easier to physically visit to work through the setup.

 If a wireless connection problem develops, what should I do?